bektas-sari/ai_personality_mirror/README.md

-# 🧠 AI Personality Mirror
+# 🧠 AI Personality Mirror (Flutter APP)

 **AI Personality Mirror** is a minimalist Flutter application that analyzes user personality traits based on a short self-description.
 It simulates MBTI-based analysis using keyword matching, providing insights like personality type, strengths, and tips — all without needing an internet connection.

 ---